 6. Introduce content

 Want readers to download your new ebook or read a new blog post?
-Put a link to content in a popup.
+Put a link to the content in a popup.

 7. Site direction

-Answer important questions visitors might have, such as “where’s the store/blog/contact/whatever” by adding a link to important pages in a popup.
+Answer important questions visitors might have, such as “Where’s the store/blog/contact/whatever” by adding a link to important pages in a popup.
 This can direct readers to important places to take action.

 Caution: Don’t go crazy